Bundestag

-The Bundestag (/de/, "Federal Diet") is the lower house of the German federal parliament.
-It is the only constitutional body of the federation directly elected by the German people.
+The Bundestag (/de/, 'Federal Diet') is the federal parliament of Germany.
+It is the only constitutional body in the country directly elected by the German people.
 The Bundestag was established by Title III (Note: Articles 38 to 49) of the Basic Law for the Federal Republic of Germany (Grundgesetz) in 1949 as one of the legislative bodies of Germany, the other being the Bundesrat.

 The members of the Bundestag are representatives of the German people as a whole, are not bound by any orders or instructions and are only accountable to their conscience.
 (Note: Article 38 Section 1 Grundgesetz) Since the current 21st legislative period, the Bundestag has a fixed number of 630 members.
 The Bundestag is elected every four years by German citizens (Note: German Citizens are defined in Article 116 Grundgesetz) aged 18 and older.
 (Note: Article 38 Section 2 Grundgesetz: Any person who has attained the age of eighteen shall be entitled to vote; any person who has attained the age of majority may be elected.)
-Elections use a mixed-member proportional representation system which combines First-past-the-post voting for constituency-seats with proportional representation to ensure its composition mirrors the national popular vote.
+Elections use a mixed-member proportional representation system which combines first-past-the-post voting for constituency-seats with proportional representation to ensure its composition mirrors the national popular vote.
 The German Bundestag cannot dissolve itself; only the president of Germany can do so under certain conditions.

-Together with the Bundesrat, the Bundestag forms the legislative branch of government on federal level.
+Together with the Bundesrat, the Bundestag forms the legislative branch of government at the federal level.
 The Bundestag is considerably more powerful than the Bundesrat, which represents the state governments.
 All bills must first be passed in the Bundestag before they are discussed in the Bundesrat.
 The Bundesrat can only accept laws passed by the Bundestag without amendment.
 Only in some areas, where laws directly affect the states, can the Bundesrat reject laws; otherwise, it can only lodge an objection to them, which the Bundestag can overrule.
 Above all, however, the chancellor and the federal government are solely responsible to the Bundestag.
 The Bundestag also has sole budgetary authority.

 Since 1999, the Bundestag has met in the Reichstag building in Berlin.
 The Bundestag also operates in multiple new government buildings in Berlin around the neo-renaissance house and has its own police force (the Bundestagspolizei), directly subordinated to the Bundestag Presidency.
 The Bundestag's presiding officer is the president of the Bundestag; they are deputized by the Vice Presidents of the Bundestag.
 Since 2025, Julia Klöckner of the CDU/CSU is the president of the Bundestag.
 In the protocol order of the federation, the President of the Bundestag ranks second after the President and before the Chancellor.